palubad/LC-SLIAC/README.md

       - VVscale, VH scale - the scale coefficient calculated from the regression analysis for VV and VH polarization, respectively
       - VVoffset, VHoffset - the offset coefficient calculated from the regression analysis for VV and VH polarization, respectively
       - VVnumberOfForestPoints, VHnumberOfForestPoints - the number of forest areas included in the regression analysis for VV and VH polarization, respectively
-      - VHR2, VVR2 - the resulted coefficient of determination (R<sup>2</sup>) of the regression analysis
+      - VHR2, VVR2 - the resulted coefficient of determination (R<sup>2</sup>) of the regression analysis for VV and VH polarization, respectively
-      - VHpValue, VVpValue - the p-value for the regression analysis
+      - VHpValue, VVpValue - the p-value for the regression analysis for VV and VH polarization, respectively
-      - MeanElevationOfForestPoints - mean elevation of selected forest areas
+      - MeanElevationOfForestPoints - mean elevation of selected forest areas for VV and VH polarization, respectively
-      - VV_LIAIQR, VH_LIAIQR - LIA interquartile range (IQR) for forest areas
+      - VV_LIAIQR, VH_LIAIQR - LIA interquartile range (IQR) for forest areas for VV and VH polarization, respectively
-      - LIA_range_VV, LIA_range_VH - LIA range for forest areas
+      - LIA_range_VV, LIA_range_VH - LIA range for forest areas for VV and VH polarization, respectively

 #### Important note: